 Have you been waiting to be rewarded by your boss or manager for all the hard work you have done?
-Have they given you excuse after excuse of why you have not gotten a raise or promoted?
+Have they given you excuse after excuse of why you have not gotten a raise or promotion?
 Are those excuses valid or is your working relationship completely one-sided?
-Are you choosing to believe what they are saying because you really don’t want to look for another position elsewhere?
+Are you choosing to believe what they’re saying because you really don’t want to look for another position elsewhere?
 Is fear keeping you from seeing the truth?

 Have you tried online dating or met someone online that you developed feelings for?
 Are you so happy with your Internet romance that the red flags you should be seeing you are instead ignoring?

 Internet relationships should be more carefully scrutinized than in person relationships.
 When it comes to online relationships, ignorance is not bliss.
 It’s outright dangerous.
 It is way too easy to hide information, play games and manipulate people and their emotions.
 So is your online romance really on the up and up or are you refusing to see the truth in your situation?

 Your gut, or inner voice, is a great lie detector.
 When your gut or inner voice is telling you something is not ringing true, face it.